jasonmccreary/git-exercises/README.md

 To exercise each of the Git commands, complete the following steps. **Don't forget to track each Git command you run** in the `command.log`.

-1. Create a new Git repository called weather-forecast.
+1. Create a new Git repository called _weather-forecast_.
 2. Create a `command.log` file for tracking the Git commands.
 3. Add the `command.log` to the repository with the latest commands.
 4. Commit your changes.